bhavyadatla/FinancialTracker/README.md

-# Personal Finance Tracker
+# Financial Dashboard

-A comprehensive personal finance tracking application built with React, Express, and MongoDB.
-Track transactions, manage budgets, analyze spending patterns, and gain insights into your financial health.
+A comprehensive personal finance tracking application built with React, Express, and TypeScript.
+Track transactions, manage budgets, analyze spending patterns, and gain insights into your financial health with Indian Rupee support.

 ## Features